nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-01-14-what-is-a-social-entrepreneur.md

 ## A Social Entrepreneurship Definition

 From my perspective, a social entrepreneur is an entrepreneur whose decisions are **primarily** driven towards effecting lasting, large-scale social benefits.
 This definition covers a specific section of the [social-business hybrid spectrum](https://www.researchgate.net/figure/A-social-enterprise-hybrid-spectrum-as-constructed-by-Kim-Alter-2007-p14_fig1_304624327), including non-profit organizations that leverage **business tools** to achieve sustainability and pursue their social mission at scale.
-However, it excludes corporations practising social responsibility as their social impact is not their primary focus.
+However, it excludes corporations practicing social responsibility as their social impact is not their primary focus.

 ![Social Enterprise Spectrum](/images/blog/what-is-a-social-entrepreneur/spectrum.png)